Bendigo Evening VIEW Club

 Bendigo Evening VIEW Club was formed in 1994.

-Currently, the Club sponsors eleven Smith Family Learning for Life students and is actively involved in fundraising activities to raise donations for The Smith Family programs.
+Currently, the Club sponsors Fifteen Smith Family Learning for Life students and is actively involved in fundraising activities to raise donations for The Smith Family programs.

-We are always open to new members, so please get in touch today and come and see what it's all about.
+We are always open to new members and have been thrilled to welcome ten new members in 2021, so please get in touch and come and see what VIEW is all about.